ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/_index.md

 - A draggable square-shaped button will appear at the corresponding position of the side-chain bandpass filter, enabling you to adjust the frequency of the bandpass filter by dragging this button.
 After selecting it, you can adjust the Q value of the bandpass filter by scrolling the mouse wheel.
 - A dynamic link button will appear above the side-chain band-pass filter.
 You can enable/disable the dynamic link of that band by clicking this button.

+When [Filter Parameter Tags Colour](#ui-setting-panel) is not fully transparent, the filter frequency/gain will appear as two tags on the spectrum.

 #### Multi-band Selection